ajcasado/ardvga/README.md

 This is a personal project, the code is ugly and incomplete and bad commented.

-If there is any interest I can publish the schematics, and comment out the code.

 There are tested schematics for uno and nano boards based on atmega328p in the schematics folder.